A year on, typhoon-devastated Philippine city fails to rebuild homes

 The Philippines came in at 94 out of 175 countries in Transparency International's corruption perceptions index last year.

-The Aquino government has a six-year 170 billion pesos (2.3 billion pounds) master plan to rebuild devastated areas, building about 200,000 homes and providing more sustainable jobs for 2.6 million people who living below the poverty line.
+The Aquino government has a six-year 170 billion pesos ($3.80 billion) master plan to rebuild devastated areas, building about 200,000 homes and providing more sustainable jobs for 2.6 million people who living below the poverty line.

 (Reporting by Manuel Mogato; Editing by Nick Macfie)